Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 Figure \ref{fig: mock pop cmd} shows an example UV-optical CMD without extinction for a subset of synthetic sources in the SMC.
 The stripped stars lie bluewards of the theoretical ZAMS and exhibit UV excess, while the companions lie redward of the ZAMS.
 The combined unresolved sources fall on both sides of the ZAMS, depending on the relative UV and optical contributions from the stripped star and companion.

 We find that roughly 1/3 of the total synthetic stripped-star binaries exhibit intrinsic UV excess.
-That is, of the 3767 (1114 in the SMC and 2653 in the LMC) simulated systems, 1194 (292 in the SMC and 902 in the LMC) have synthetic colors that are bluer than the theoretical ZAMS in 4 or more UV-optical color combinations.
-This is consistent with the predictions from \citetalias{drout_2023}, who estimated that $\sim26\,\%$ of stripped star binaries are expected to show UV excess when assuming that half of binaries survive CEE; this value drops to $\sim 11\,\%$ when only 10\% of binaries are assumed to survive CEE.
+That is, of the 3,505 (1,019 in the SMC and 2,486 in the LMC) simulated systems, 1,416 (336 in the SMC and 1080 in the LMC) have synthetic colors that are bluer than the theoretical ZAMS in 4 or more UV-optical color combinations.
+This is consistent with the predictions from \citetalias{drout_2023}, who estimated that $\sim26\,\%$ of stripped-star binaries are expected to show UV excess when assuming that half of binaries survive CEE; this value drops to $\sim 11\,\%$ when only 10\% of binaries are assumed to survive CEE.

-The intrinsic UV-excess population is made up of 942 (222 in the SMC and 720 in the LMC) stripped stars hosting MS companions, 0 stripped stars hosting post-MS companions, and 252 (70 in the SMC and 182 in the LMC) stripped stars hosting compact object companions.
-In other words, $20-30\,\%$, $0\,\%$, and $90-95\,\%$ of the stripped stars with MS, post-MS, and compact object companions, respectively, show intrinsic UV excess.
-As shown in S2 (Figure S8) of \citetalias{drout_2023}, for stripped star + MS systems that show intrinsic UV excess, if the stripped star has mass $> 2\,M_\odot$, the MS companion typically has mass $M_{\rm MS} \lesssim 2 M_{\rm stripped}$, and if the stripped star is less massive ($\lesssim 1\,M_\odot$), the companion typically has mass $M_{\rm MS} \lesssim 4 M_{\rm stripped}$.
+The intrinsic UV-excess population is made up of 1,141 (265 in the SMC and 876 in the LMC) stripped stars hosting MS companions, 0 stripped stars hosting post-MS companions, and 275 (71 in the SMC and 204 in the LMC) stripped stars hosting compact object companions.
+In other words, $25-40\,\%$, $0\,\%$, and $95-100\,\%$ of the stripped stars with MS, post-MS, and compact object companions show intrinsic UV excess. $\sim 5\,\%$ of stripped stars with compact object companions do not show UV excess because they are in the contraction or expansion phase.
+During this phase, the stripped stars are puffed up and have lower effective temperatures ($T_{\rm eff} < 30,000$ K) and larger radii ($R_{\rm stripped} \gtrsim 3-5 \,R_\odot$).
+This phase can last up to $\sim10 \,\%$ of a stripped star's lifetime \citep[e.g., ][]{Gotberg_2018, dutta_2024}.
+As shown in S2 (Figure S8) of \citetalias{drout_2023}, for stripped star + MS systems that show intrinsic UV excess, stripped stars more massive than $> 2\,M_\odot$ typically host MS companions with masses $M_{\rm MS} \lesssim 2 M_{\rm stripped}$, and less massive ($\lesssim 1\,M_\odot$) stripped stars typically host companions with masses $M_{\rm MS} \lesssim 4 M_{\rm stripped}$.

 Even in the most ideal case, roughly 2/3 of stripped star binaries in our model cannot be detected via a UV-excess survey, because they are not UV-excess sources.
-Whether a system has intrinsic UV excess depends heavily on the type and mass of companion.
+Whether a system has intrinsic UV excess depends heavily on the type and mass of the companion.
 We further explore this in Section \ref{sec: companion discussion}.